ParallelMaths/parallel/pages/7-08-man-who-knew-infinity.md

 Ramanujan was interested in something called partitions.

-Partitions explores how many ways it is possible break up a positive number into positive hole numbers.
+Partitions explores how many ways it is possible break up a positive number into positive whole numbers.

 For example, 1 can only be (1).
 So, there is only __1 way__ to partition __1__.